10 crucial social media data sources for brand monitoring

 Influencer marketing is also big on the channel.
 Look for the content creators driving engaging content, and building active communities in your industry.
 And look for the videos that come up top in searches related to your brand - they’re likely to come top in Google searches too.

 Never underestimate the power of reviews.
-Nearly 95% of shoppers read online reviews before buying a product.
+Nearly 91% of people think reviews are important enough to sway their purchasing decision.
 While 90% said user-generated content influenced their purchasing decision.

 They’re a powerful medium that can have a positive (or negative) impact on your potential clients, so they’re essential to watch.